-- 1. That Council resolves that Zoning Bylaw, 1992, No. 2050, Amendment Bylaw No. 2989 be given first and second readings; that Council authorizes the Corporate Officer to schedule a Public Hearing, mail notices and advertise for same in the local newspaper; and staff be directed to coordinate with the property owner to ensure a S.219 Covenant registered on the title of the subject properties, prior to returning Amendment Bylaw No. 2989 to Council for consideration of adoption. - 2.
-Council postpone consideration of first and second readings to Bylaw No. 2989 pending receipt of additional information.
+1. That Council resolves to rescind second reading, amend, and read anew a second time Zoning Bylaw, 1992, No. 2050, Amendment Bylaw No. 2989; that Council authorizes the Corporate Officer to schedule a Public Hearing, mail notices and advertise for same in the local newspaper; and staff be directed to coordinate with the property owner to ensure a S.219 Covenant registered on the title of the subject properties, prior to returning Amendment Bylaw No. 2989 to Council for consideration of adoption.

+2. Council postpones consideration of Amendment Bylaw No. 2989 pending receipt of additional information.